ceph/ceph/README.md

 To build and run all tests (in parallel using all processors), use `ctest`:

 	cd build
-	make
+	ninja
 	ctest -j$(nproc)

 (Note: Many targets built from src/test are not run using `ctest`.
-Targets starting with "unittest" are run in `make check` and thus can be run with `ctest`.
+Targets starting with "unittest" are run in `ninja check` and thus can be run with `ctest`.
 Targets starting with "ceph_test" can not, and should be run by hand.)